 PP-Module Requirement Consistency Rationale Modified SFR FAU_GEN.1 The Base-PP already requires the TOE to provide an audit mechanism; this PP-Module simply includes additional audit events that this mechanism must generate.
 FCS_COP.1/DataEncryption This PP-Module restricts the Base-PP SFR to a subset of existing permissible functionality and does not introduce any new behavior.
 FCS_IPSEC_EXT.1 This PP-Module restricts the Base-PP SFR to a subset of existing permissible functionality and does not introduce any new behavior.
-FMT_MTD.1/CryptoKeys This PP-Module applies the key management functionality already defined in the Base-PP specifically to functionality related to VPN gateways.
-FMT_SMF.1 The Base-PP already requires the TOE to provide management functionality; this PP-Module simply mandates some of the optional management functionality specified in the Base-PP and adds new management functions for the security behavior that is introduced in this PP-Module.
+FIA_X509_EXT.1/Rev This PP-Module does not modify the Base-PP SFR; it only mandates the inclusion of the SFR because a conformant TOE will always require this functionality that is only conditional in the Base-PP. FIA_X509_EXT.2 This PP-Module restricts the Base-PP SFR to a subset of existing permissible functionality and does not introduce any new behavior.
+FIA_X509_EXT.3 This PP-Module does not modify the Base-PP SFR; it only mandates the inclusion of the SFR because a conformant TOE will always require this functionality that is only conditional in the Base-PP. FMT_MTD.1/CryptoKeys This PP-Module applies the key management functionality already defined in the Base-PP specifically to functionality related to VPN gateways.
+FMT_SMF.1 The Base-PP already requires the TOE to provide management functionality; this PP-Module simply mandates some of the optional management functionality specified in the Base-PP to support the functionality required by this PP-Module.
+FPT_TST_EXT.1 This PP-Module refines the Base-PP SFR to mandate a specific type of self- test.
+This is consistent with the Base-PP because the execution of this self- test is already implied the Base-PP through its entropy requirements.
 FPT_TUD_EXT.1 This PP-Module restricts the Base-PP SFR to a subset of existing permissible functionality and does not introduce any new behavior.
 Mandatory SFRs FCS_CKM.1/IKE This PP-Module specifies a method of key generation that is not defined in the Base-PP. This is used for functionality defined in the Base-PP (IKE) that this PP-Module chooses to represent in greater detail.
+FMT_SMF.1/VPN This SFR defines management functions that are specific to the functionality required by this PP-Module and were therefore not already defined in the Base-PP iteration of it.
 FPF_RUL_EXT.1 This SFR defines specific behavior for the processing of network traffic, specifically which communications channel is used based on certain attributes of the traffic.
-The Base-PP does not apply any constraints on how usage of a trusted channel is controlled so this does not contradict anything presented in the Base-PP. FPT_FLS.1/SelfTest The Base-PP already requires the TOE to specify the self-tests that are performed.
-This PP-Module simply goes one step further and requires the TSF to behave in a certain way upon failure of those self-tests.
-FPT_TST_EXT.3 This PP-Module adds to the self-testing requirements from the Base-PP by mandating that a specific self-test be performed and that it be performed in a certain manner.
-This does not conflict with the Base-PP because the method used to perform the self-test is a cryptographic function already mandated by the Base-PP. FTP_ITC.1/VPN This PP-Module iterates a Base-PP SFR to refer to an interface that is unique to the PP-Module.
-This does not affect the ability of the Base-PP iteration of the SFR to be satisfied.
-Optional SFRs FTA_SSL.3/VPN This SFR refers to a specific condition under which a trusted channel is terminated by the TSF.
-The Base-PP supports termination of trusted channels and does not mandate this be done in any particular method.
+The Base-PP does not apply any constraints on how usage of a trusted channel is controlled so this does not contradict anything presented in the Base-PP.

-Table 6: SFR Consistency Rationale
+Table 7: SFR Consistency Rationale